LorenzoCoronati/local-docker/README.md

 structure.

 Drupal should also connect to correct database host.
-This is usually done via your site's `settings.php` -file.
+This is usually done via your site's `settings.php` file.
 Where Skeleton may use `localhost` as the database host. `local-docker` uses `db` container, and by default credentials `drupal`/`drupal` with database named `drupal` (simple!).
 Example for Drupal 8: